How the Grinch Stole Wages: Qantas asks Employees to Work Voluntary and Unpaid Shifts during Holiday Season

 Wage theft can occur in several ways.
 For example, wage theft includes a failure to pay minimum wage, failure to pay overtime, misclassification of workers so that they are paid less than required by the law, or not paying a worker for all of their services completed.
 Wage theft can also occur in instances where there has been an unfair wage deduction that violates a previous employment contract.
 To resolve wage theft claims, workers can sue their employer in order to get back their rightful earnings.

 Seek Legal Assistance Today

 Wage theft is illegal.
 Don’t let the Grinch steal your wages this holiday season.
 If you are dealing with unpaid wages at work, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.